ICTSS00084

 Course Overview

-Completing this course allows telecommunications technicians to legally install and maintain cabling for telephone, fire alarms, and security systems* across various customer premises.
+Completing Open Cabler Registration Skill Set course allows telecommunications technicians to legally install and maintain cabling for telephone, fire alarms, and security systems* across various customer premises.
 It supersedes the previous AUSTEL and BCL licence courses.
-Technicians working with data, coaxial, or fibre optic cables will also need to obtain the relevant endorsements in addition to their open registration.
+Technicians working with data, coaxial, or fibre optic cables will also need to obtain the relevant endorsements in addition to their Open Cabler Registration.

 Graduates of this course who can demonstrate 360 hours of practical telecommunications cabling experience and who meet all entry requirements will be equipped with the competencies needed to apply for an ACMA-recognised Open Cabler Registration.